Menu

 • Boeing-Stearman PT-17 Kaydet

 In 1933, Lloyd Stearman designed the forerunner of the Kaydet PT-17, a variation of the PT-13 model, for the civilian market.
-In 1938, Boeing purchased the Stearman Company and produced Kaydet PT-17 aircraft for pilot training and service during World War II.
-Overall, over 8,000 PT-17 aircraft were delivered to the United States (US) Army Air Forces during World War II.
+In 1938, Boeing purchased the Stearman Company and later produced the PT-17 aircraft for pilot training and service during World War II.
+US Army Air Forces pilots learned to fly by using the Kaydet in the first phase of their training.
+Overall, Boeing delivered over 8,000 PT-17 aircraft to the US Army Air Forces during World War II.

 Boeing-Stearman PT-17 KaydetBlueprint